-a.
+- a.
+Petitioning to Extend Time for Tenant Vacancy. - i.
 Purpose.
-When a landlord seeks to recover possession of a unit to make repairs, the repairs must be completed in time to permit the tenant to reoccupy the unit after three months of vacancy.
-If more than three months of vacancy are required to complete the repairs, the landlord may petition the Rent Program to extend this time.
+When a Landlord seeks to recover possession of a unit to make repairs, the repairs must be completed in time to permit the Tenant to reoccupy the unit

+- after three months of vacancy.
+If more than three months of vacancy are required to complete the repairs, the Landlord may petition the Rent Program to extend this time. - ii.
-b.
 Additional Notice Requirements.
-In addition to the other requirements for the notice terminating tenancy in the Just Cause Ordinance or by state law, the landlord must include the following information in a prominent place on the front of the notice:

-i.
-If the tenant wishes to return to the rental unit, the tenant must provide the landlord with a forwarding address and telephone number or other contact information.
-A tenant who fails to provide this information may not be entitled to return to the rental unit. ii Rent Program staff will issue a form notice for evictions brought pursuant to this Section.
+In addition to the other requirements for the notice terminating tenancy in the Just Cause Ordinance or by state law, the Landlord must include the following information in a prominent place on the front of the notice: - (a) If the Tenant wishes to return to the rental unit, the Tenant must provide the Landlord with a forwarding address and telephone number or other contact information.
+A Tenant who fails to provide this information may not be entitled to return to the rental unit. - (b) The lawful rent applicable for the unit on the date of the notice. [new reg 3/23/17] - (c) Rent Program staff will issue a form notice for evictions brought pursuant to this Section.

-c.
+iii.
 Time for Petitioning.

-i.
-When the landlord knows before the notice to terminate tenancy is served on the tenant that the repairs cannot be completed within the three-month period, the landlord must file the petition with the Rent Program and serve the tenant with a copy of the petition to extend time with or before the notice to terminate tenancy.

-ii.
-When the landlord discovers, after serving the notice to terminate tenancy, that the work will require longer than 3 months, the landlord must file the petition within 15 days of first learning that the work will not be completed within 3 months.

-d.
-Petition and response contents.
-Rent Program staff will issue form petitions and responses that will specify the required contents.
+- (a) When the Landlord knows before the notice to terminate tenancy is served on the Tenant that the repairs cannot be completed within the three-month period, the Landlord must file the petition with the Rent Program and serve the Tenant with a copy of the petition to extend time with or before the notice to terminate tenancy. - (b) When the Landlord discovers, after serving the notice to terminate tenancy, that the work will require longer than 3 months, the Landlord must file the petition within 15 days of first learning that the work will not be completed within 3 months. - (c) Petition and Response Contents.
+Rent Program staff will issue form petitions and responses that will specify the required contents. - (d) Priority.

-e.
-Priority.
 The nature and subject matter of the petition requires an expeditious decision on these petitions.
-The Rent Program will give priority to the hearing on the petition.

-f.
-Tenant Response.
-To expedite the landlord's petition, no formal response from the tenant will be required until the hearing.

-g.
-Conduct of Hearings.
-Rent Program hearings contesting the rent for an available vacant unit are conducted in accordance with the procedures set forth in Rent Adjustment Program Regulation 8.22.090.
+The Rent Program will give priority to the hearing on the petition. - (e) Tenant Response.
+To expedite the Landlord's petition, no formal response from the Tenant will be required until the hearing.
+However, if the Tenant wishes to submit any documentary evidence (including pictures) in response to the Landlord's petition, the Tenant must file such evidence with the Rent Program and send a copy to the Landlord not less than 5 days prior to the hearing, unless the Tenant can show the evidence was unavailable at that time. - (f) Conduct of Hearings.
+Rent Program hearings contesting the rent for an available vacant unit are conducted in accordance with the procedures set forth in Rent Adjustment Program Regulation 8.22.090. - (g) Appeals.

-h.
-Appeals.
 The hearing officer's decision may be appealed to the Rent Board within the time frame set forth in O.M.C.
-8.22.120 and in accordance with Rent Adjustment Program Regulations.
+8.22.120 and in accordance with Rent

+Adjustment Program Regulations.
 Rent Program staff may assign the appeal to a panel of the Board to expedite it.